TahaaZare/Weblog.Laravel/README.md

 ## License

-This project is licensed under the MIT License
+This project is licensed under the [MIT license](https://opensource.org/licenses/MIT)